-There are mainly two types of CPU Scheduling Scheme.
+In OS, There are mainly two types of CPU Scheduling Schemes.

-In the Non-Preemptive Scheduling, the CPU assigned to a process, the processor does not release until the completion of that process.
-The CPU will be assigned to some other job only after the previous job has finished.
+i.
+Non-Preemptive Scheduling: In Non-Preemptive Scheduling, the CPU assigns to a process, and the processor does not release until the completion of that process.
+The CPU will assign to some other job only after the previous job has finished.

-In the Preemptive Scheduling, the CPU can release the processes even in the middle of executing.
-Some running task is interrupted for some time and resumed it later when the priority task has finished its execution.
+ii.
+Preemptive Scheduling: In Preemptive Scheduling, the CPU can release the processes even in the middle of execution.
+Some running tasks interrupt for some time and resume later when the priority task has finished its execution.

-The function of Short-term scheduler is that select a job from the ready queue and it gives them control of CPU to that process with the help of ‘Dispatcher’.
-That’s why the Short-term scheduler is also called CPU Scheduler.
+1. Short-term scheduler: The function of a Short-term scheduler is that select a job from the ready queue and it gives them control of the CPU to that process with the help of ‘Dispatcher’.
+That’s why the Short-term scheduler is also say a CPU Scheduler.

-The function of the Long-term scheduler is that selects the job from the pool of jobs and loaded these jobs into main memory (ready queue) of the computer.
-So, the Long-term scheduler is also called job scheduler.
+2. Long-term scheduler: The function of the Long-term scheduler is that select the job from the pool of jobs and load these jobs into the main memory (ready queue) of the computer.
+So, the Long-term scheduler is also say a job scheduler.

-If a process requests an I/O in the middle of the execution, then the process removed from the main memory and loaded into waiting for a queue.
-When the I/O operation completed, then the job moved from waiting for the queue to ready queue that is called Medium-term scheduler.
+3. Medium-term scheduler: If a process requests an I/O in the middle of the execution, then the process removes it from the main memory and load into waiting for a queue.
+When the I/O operation is complete, then the job moves from waiting for the queue to the ready queue that says a Medium-term scheduler.

 First Come First Serve (FCFS) Scheduling:

 First Come First Serve Scheduling is the simplest CPU scheduling algorithm.
-The criteria of First Come First Serve Scheduling algorithm are the process that requests the CPU first is holds the CPU or which process enters the ready queue first is served first.
+The criteria of the First Come First Serve Scheduling algorithm are the process that requests the CPU first is holds the CPU or which process enters the ready queue first is served first.
 The operating system maintains a data structure that is a ready queue.
-If a process request the CPU then it is loaded into the ready queue which process is the head of the ready queue, connect the CPU to that process.
+If a process requests the CPU then it loads into the ready queue which process is the head of the ready queue, and connects the CPU to that process.

 |Process||Burst Time (ms)|

-Consider the following set of processes that arrive at time o, the length of the CPU burst time is given in milliseconds (ms).
+Consider the following set of processes that arrive at time o, the length of the CPU burst time in milliseconds (ms).

-The burst time is the time required the CPU to execute that job, generally, it’s unit milliseconds (ms).
-If the processes arrive in the order P!, P2, P3, P4, P5 and it served in FCFS order.
+The burst time is the require-time of the CPU to execute that job.
+Generally, it’s unit milliseconds (ms).
+If the processes arrive in the order P!, P2, P3, P4, P5 and it serves in FCFS order.

-Now, We have to calculate the average waiting time, average response time.
+Now, We have to calculate the average waiting time and average response time.

 Average Response Time =(0+5+29+45+55)/5 = 26.8 ms